Sheesha & Shakshuka

 - In the afternoon, why not take a cruise on a felucca sailboat, then take a camel ride towards the Monastery of St. Simeon?

-- Travel to Abu Simbel - one of the highlights of our visit to Egypt
+- Optional travel to Abu Simbel - one of the highlights of any visit to Egypt

 - Arrive at the the Abu Simbel temples around sunrise and take a tour

 - Return to Aswan and board the Nile Cruise boat